doga/qworum-application-template/README.md

 This is a template for a multi-language website that uses [Qworum](https://qworum.net)'s advanced web browser capabilities.

+This template is:

+- _Multi-language_, with language-independent API endpoint paths.
+- _Versioned_.
+Indeed, Qworum applications are structured as Qworum APIs, and versioned APIs ensure that other applications that depend on this one will not break after an update.

 ## The "Hello World" Qworum application

 This website implements a Qworum API that has 2 endpoints: